Moses Pergament: Career

 He was a composer of primarily classical music, having written four string quartets, a violin concerto, a piano concerto, Den judiska sången for orchestra, choir and vocal soloists, as well as various a cappella choir compositions.
 He made his compositional debut in Finland in 1914.
-He has also wrote scenic music and music for various Swedish films, one of them being Barabbas in 1953.
+He also wrote scenic music and music for various Swedish films, one of them being Barabbas in 1953.

 Pergament conducted both orchestras and choirs during his lifetime.
 He became a music critic at the Svenska Dagbladet in 1923, a post he remained at until 1937.
 In the 1940s, the Lund University choir would perform some of his a capella compositions during a tour in the United States.

 His work Den judiska sången, sometimes referred to as a choral symphony, was a piece that became famous among European Jewry due to its basis in the ongoing Holocaust in Europe at the time.
 The composition, along with others that he would write, held many influences of Yiddish language and culture.

 In 1952, he became a member of the Royal Swedish Academy of Music.
 In 1967, he received the Medaljen för tonkonstens främjande.